 - Transfer Function: (ALT + 7) This option selects an analysis mode in which the program calculates the small signal DC transfer function.
 This is a measure of the incremental change in a user-specified output expression, divided by a very small change in a user-specified input source value.
-The program also calculates the input and output DC resistances. - Distortion: (ALT + 8) This option selects Distortion analysis.
-In this mode MC8 runs transient analysis and then analyzes the distortion products in the output signal by using FFT routines. - Probe Transient: (CTRL + ALT + 1) This selects transient analysis Probe mode.
+The program also calculates the input and output DC resistances. - Harmonic Distortion: (ALT + 8) This option selects Harmonic Distortion analysis.
+It runs an instance of transient analysis and then analyzes the distortion products in the output signal by using FFT routines.
+You can step input level and/or frequency and create plots of THD, THDN (with noise), SINAD, SNR, and any harmonic vs VIN, VOUT, PIN, or POUT.
+Plots can be done as voltage or power ratios in dB, %, or simple numeric format.
+PSS methods can be used to achieve rapid convergence of the output waveforms to minimize FFT errors, producing accurate distortion analysis. - Intermodulation Distortion: (ALT + 9) This selects Intermodulation Distortion analysis.
+Intermodulation distortion analysis lets you step input level and/or frequency and create plots of IM2, IM3, or H1 (1'st harmonic) vs F, VIN, VOUT, PIN, or POUT.
+Plots can be done as voltage or power ratios in dB, %, or simple numeric format.
+PSS methods are also available as in the case of harmonic distortion.
+You can use SMPTE, CCIF, or DIN standards for input voltage and frequency, or enter your own. - Probe Transient: (CTRL + ALT + 1) This selects transient analysis Probe mode.
 In Probe mode, the transient analysis is run and the results are stored on disk.
 When you probe or click part of the schematic, the waveform for the node you clicked on comes up.
 You can plot all of the variable types, from analog node voltages to digital states.
 You can even plot expressions involving circuit variables. - Probe AC: (CTRL + ALT + 2) This option selects AC Probe mode. - Probe DC: (CTRL + ALT + 3) This option selects DC Probe mode.